nes-lab/shepherd-tools/README.md

   - datatype-hint in h5-file (`ivcurve`, `ivsample`, `isc_voc`), add mechanism to prevent misuse
   - hostname for emulation
   - full and minimal config into h5
-  - use the datalib as a base
+  - use shepherd-core as a base
   - isc-voc-harvesting
   - directly process isc-voc ⇾ resample to ivcurve?